What Does The Real Bees Knees Mean?

 Why are there fewer bees today?
 Sometimes it’s because of overspray of pesticides.

 They need nectar and pollen which make up 100% of the honeybee’s diet.
-And 85% of the world’s plants need a pollinator in order to reproduce.
+And 85% of the world’s plants need pollinators to reproduce.

-Asked again, what does the real bees knees mean?
-What the bee pollinates in one hour takes us 24 hours, or more to hand pollinate if we don’t miss a bloom.
+What does the real bee’s knees mean?
+What the bee pollinates in one hour takes us 24 hours, or more, … to hand pollinate if we don’t miss a bloom.

 I don’t think that man can compete with the competence of the bee.

-I would not want to live without them.
+I would not want to live without them and I don’t want to be put to the test.

 As if this is not fascinating enough, it gets better: when the worker bee’s nectar sacs are full, she returns to the hive.

-Using her what does the real bees knees mean? mentality, the nectar is delivered to the bees in the hive and is passed mouth-to-mouth, from bee to bee, until its moisture content is reduced from 70% to less than 20%… Now it’s honey.
+Using her bee’s knees mentality, the nectar is passed mouth-to-mouth, from bee to bee, until its moisture content is reduced from 70% to less than 20%… Now it’s honey.

 Just a thought: their mouths must be very tiny.
-Yes I know, they have a tube in their mouth to transport nectar, but their mouths must be reeeally small!
+Yes I know, they have a tube in their mouth to transport nectar, but their mouths must be reeeally small… and those tiny knees!

-Look what they have accomplished in their short lifetime.
+Look what they accomplished in their short lifetime.

 Life Is Short, Let’s Do Something Wonderful!